How To Use a VPN with Android

-So whether you’re looking to hide your browsing data from snooping ISPs, you don’t want advertisers to gain access to your information when it’s sold by your internet provider, or you want to access geo-locked websites and services that may be locked out of your country due to copyright or free speech concerns, a VPN can be a great investment—and not just for your PC.
-Mobile carriers are just as bad—if not worse—about tracking your mobile browsing data, especially if you’re using an Android phone, where it’s easier to pre-install applications on devices that read and track your data and usage.
-Protecting your phone’s data usage—both from your mobile carrier and your ISP over WiFi—is a great idea, no matter who you are, and on Android, there are a couple different ways to do it.
+When it comes to protecting your data online, there’s nothing better than a VPN.
+Whether you’re looking to hide your browsing data from snooping ISPs, you don’t want advertisers to gain access to your information when it’s sold by your internet provider, or you want to access geo-locked websites and services that may be locked out of your country due to copyright or free speech concerns, a VPN can be a great investment—and not just for your PC.
+Mobile carriers are just as bad as ISPs about tracking your mobile browsing data, especially if you’re using an Android phone, where it’s easier to pre-install applications on devices that read and track your data and usage.
+Protecting your phone’s data usage, both from your mobile carrier and your ISP over WiFi, is a great idea no matter who you are, and on Android, there are a couple different ways to do it.

 No matter the reason for using a VPN, you’ve come to the right place.
 Setting up a VPN on Android takes no time at all, though it’s important to make sure you’re using a safe VPN that won’t track your usage and will keep your data moving fast and without limits.
 Say no to unprotected browsing: let’s get started with using VPNs on Android.

 How Do VPNs Work?